-We had my father-in-law in town a few weeks ago, and I learned from him how to make this aloo gobi.
+We had my father-in-law in town a few weeks ago, and I learned from him how to make this aloo gobi cauliflower and potatoes.
 I modified the recipe a bit because he doesn’t really use recipes.
 The funny thing about learning how to cook from parents is that nobody really seems to use a recipe, they just throw stuff together and it seems to always turn out.
 Too bad it isn’t always like that.

 This was one of the first vegetarian Indian dishes I ever tried.
 When my husband and I first started dating, he took me to a buffet and introduced me to chicken tikka masala (which is what they describe at the restaurant as the gateway to Indian food).
 I was obsessed, so when he brought food back from his parent’s house, he had me try aloo gobi and bhindi masala.
 They were both delicious.